-The command defines a spatially extended source shaped as a Cartesian shell with the edges parallel to the axes of the reference frame (namely the geometry reference frame unless defined differently with BEAMAXES).
-The outer and the inner parallelepiped are centred at a x,y,z point defined by another BEAMPOSit command, which also sets the particle direction by means of a SDUM blank or = NEGATIVE.
-The particle angular distribution, or lack of it, is defined by the BEAM card.
+The command defines a spatially extended source shaped as a Cartesian shell centred at the x,y,z point defined by another BEAMPOSit command with SDUM blank or= NEGATIVE and with the sides parallel to the beam reference frame axes.
+The particle direction or angular distribution are those defined by a BEAM or by another BEAMPOSit card.

-WHAT(1) $\geq$ 0.0: length in cm of the x side of the inner parallelepiped defining the shell
+WHAT(1) \geq 0.0: length in cm of the x side of the inner parallelepiped defining the shell